gardener/logging/README.md

 ### Configuration examples

-To configure the Loki output plugin add this section to fluent-bit.conf
+To configure the Vali output plugin add this section to fluent-bit.conf

 ```properties
 [Output]